The (Often Overlooked) Advantages of Oligarchy: A Balanced Perspective

 -

 Reduced Political Instability: The rapid shifts in policy often associated with democratic systems, driven by short electoral cycles and changing public opinion, can be disruptive to economic growth.
-An oligarchy, with its inherent stability, might foster a more predictable economic environment conducive to investment and long-term planning.
+An oligarchy, with its inherent stability, might grow a more predictable economic environment conducive to investment and long-term planning.
 This stability can attract foreign investment and bolster economic growth.

 -